riri7282/BUNA/README.md

-# The Buna Ritual: A Speculative Design Probe
+# ☕ The Buna Ritual: Your Speculative Coffee App

-## Project Overview

-The **Buna Ritual** is a multi-user web application designed as a **speculative design probe**.
-It transforms the mundane task of brewing coffee into a moment of **mandatory, collective synchronization** among users in a shared space.

-This project critiques the fragmentation of attention and the loss of synchronous social moments in digitally mediated environments.

-### The Core Provocation
+## 💡 The Core Idea

-If we want to reclaim genuine, shared communal time, must it be **technologically enforced**?
-What freedom must we sacrifice to achieve guaranteed presence?

-### The Ritual Explained
+This project is a small, multiplayer web application built to explore a strange social question: **If we want real, shared community time, does technology need to *force* it?**

-The system elevates the simple act of brewing coffee into a structured ceremony:
+The **Buna Ritual** critiques our digitally fragmented lives by transforming the simple act of making coffee into a mandatory, synchronized ceremony.

-1.  **Threshold:** The Ritual only begins when a minimum of **4 users** enroll on the platform.
+## ✨ How the Ritual Works

+The app uses strict rules to ensure a collective pause:

+1.  **Enrollment:** When 4 people enroll, the ritual begins.
-2.  **Selection:** The system randomly selects one person as the **Brewer**.
+2.  **Selection:** The app randomly picks one person—the **Brewer**.
+3.  **Synchronization:**
+    * **Brewer:** Gets the instruction screen (and makes the coffee!).
-3.  **Waiting State:** All non-brewers are placed in the passive **"Waiting State,"** visually represented by the breathing cosmic "Planet" screen, until the Brewer is ready.
+    * **Everyone Else:** Must wait, watching the breathing "Planet" screen, until the Brewer is finished.
-4.  **Action & Synchronization:** The Brewer receives specific instructions and, upon completion, presses "I AM READY."
-This synchronizes the final notification to everyone instantly.
+4.  **The Pause:** The UI is designed to feel ceremonial and cosmic, forcing users to step out of their individual timelines and share a single, silent moment of waiting.

+## 🛠️ Quick Start

+This project uses Node.js and Socket.IO.

+1.  **Install:** `npm install express socket.io`
+2.  **Start Server:** `node server.js`
+3.  **Go to:** `http://localhost:3333` (Open **4 tabs** to see the full effect!)

 ---

-## Technical Setup and Installation

-This project uses a Node.js backend with Socket.IO for real-time communication.

-### Prerequisites

-* Node.js (v14+)
-* npm (or yarn)

-### 1. File Structure

-Ensure you have the following structure:
+*This artifact asks: Is enforced connection the cost of a synchronous digital society?*